Leidenschaft/DeutschLernen_server/README.md

 Suggested field: `category`, i.e. part of speech like **Substantiv**.
 For the complete list of `category`, see `frontend/Wort/AdjModel.dtd`.

+Optional field: `wordAddr`, the saved file, if `wordAddr` is not provided, the file name is computed from `category` and the number of current words.
+### Frontend
+url endpoint: `/Word_edit/create_new_word`

+method: GET

+This frontend can create new words of Noun, Verben and Adjectiv for german language.
+Indeed it has limitations.

 Returned: HTTP Code and HTTP string.
 If the code is 200, the corresponding xml is created or updated; otherwise there is some failure.
 The error message can be checked from the returned string.